felixlopz/hubrise-test-task/content/developers/en/authentication.md

 ## 1. Introduction to OAuth 2.0

-Before your application can access HubRise data, the user needs to give your application permission.
-The HubRise API uses the OAuth 2.0 protocol for this purpose.
-This is the same method that services like Twitter and Facebook use to let applications post on your behalf.
+Before your application can access data on HubRise, you need to request your users' permission.
+The HubRise API relies on the OAuth 2.0 protocol for this purpose.

 The OAuth 2.0 flow is a series of interactions between:

-- A **resource owner**: the HubRise user
+- A **resource owner**: the HubRise user.
-- A **client**: your application, ie a program or a website making protected requests on behalf of the user
+- A **client**: your application, which makes requests on behalf of the user.
-- An **authorisation server**: HubRise OAuth API, which issues an access token to the client.
-It is hosted at: http://manager.hubrise.com/oauth2/v1
+- An **authorisation server**: the HubRise OAuth API, which issues an access token to the client.
+Hosted on: http://manager.hubrise.com/oauth2/v1.
-- A **resource server**: HubRise API, which provides access your user data.
-It is hosted at: http://api.hubrise.com/v1
+- A **resource server**: the HubRise API, which provides access to your users' data.
+Hosted on: http://api.hubrise.com/v1.

 Although it seems complicated at first, OAuth actually makes things simpler for both you and your users, and it dramatically reduces security risks for everyone:

-- Your application doesn't need to store your users' passwords
+- Your application doesn't need to store your users' passwords.
-- You can pick which permissions to request from a user.
-For example, users can grant your application access to their order list, without also needing to grant access to their customer list.
+- Your application can only access the data that it needs.
+For example, your application can request access to orders but not catalogs.
+Or it can request read-only access.
-- Users can easily revoke the access they grant a potentially insecure application, without needing to reset their password.
+- Users can easily revoke access to a potentially insecure or compromised application, without resetting their password.

 ## 2. OAuth scopes